 A+ = 90-100 B+ = 77-79 C+ = 67-69 D = 50-59

-Α = 85-89 B = 73-76 C = 63-66 F = 0-49
+A = 85-89 B = 73-76 C = 63-66 F = 0-49

 A- = 80-84 B- = 70-72 C- = 60-62

+Incomplete Grades

-Incomplete Grades: Grades of Incomplete "I" are assigned only in exceptional circumstances when a student requests extra time to complete their coursework.
+Grades of Incomplete "I" are assigned only in exceptional circumstances when a student requests extra time to complete their coursework.
 Such agreements are made only at the request of the student, who is responsible to determine from the instructor the outstanding requirements of the course.

+Late Assignments

-Late Assignments: Assignments are due at the beginning of the class on the due date listed.
+Assignments are due at the beginning of the class on the due date listed.
 If you anticipate handing in an assignment late, please consult with your instructor beforehand.

-See course syllabus for penalties associated with late assignments.
+Missed Exams/Quizzes/Labs etc.

-Missed Exams/Quizzes/Labs etc.: Make-up exams, quizzes and/or tests are given at the discretion of the instructor.
+Make-up exams, quizzes and/or tests are given at the discretion of the instructor.
 They are generally given only in medical emergencies or severe personal crises.
 Some missed labs or other activities may not be able to be accommodated.
-Rescheduling will not be allowed for reasons such as holidays or work conflict, nor shall rescheduling be possible after exams have been graded and returned.
 Please consult with your instructor.
-Final Exams are to be written on the date and time scheduled.